 - You must enter on the date specified on your permit and must spend your first night in the zone which you have chosen.
 The rest of your stay is not subject to zone requirements and you can change locations for the remainder of your trip.

 - Note: Some zones have small quotas, as few as two people, so please check to determine if your destination allows enough people for your party size.

 For more information of Reserving your Desolation wilderness Permits click here

 Black bears are very active in desolation wilderness.
 In recent years bear encounters with guests have increased.
 Bear Proof Food canisters are highly recommended in desolation wilderness.
 At this time bear bags are allowed, but in the past few years we have seen many hikers leaving the wilderness early because the bears had stolen their food form a bear hang.

-Bear canisters are heavier to carry but because of increased activity and bravery of theses bears the canister is highly recommended.
+Bear canisters are heavier to carry but because of increased activity and bravery of theses bears the canister is Required.

 Black bears by nature mean no harm to most guests in the wilderness, they simply follow their nose.
 A good leave no trace campsite is the best practice in bear country.
 Bears have extremely keen noses and are attracted to food smells as well as to the scents of personal products such as toothpaste and deodorant.